MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

 1. Record CDS Directory ID
    - Go to the [Azure portal](https://portal.azure.com).
    - Log in using the user ID that was used to create the CDS environment.
+   - Go to Azure Active Directory
-   - Copy the Tenant ID and record it as the CDS Dicretory ID.
+   - Copy the Tenant ID and record it as the CDS Directory ID.
 2. Record the user's Azure Active Directory object ID.
    - Go to the [Azure portal](https://portal.azure.com).
    - Go to Users and search for the user by email.